-This updated WHO latter focused on the quality of life, was intended as a bidirectional approach, extending the strategy to treat acute pain as well.
-For acute pain, the strongest analgesic (for that intensity of pain) is the initial therapy and later toned down, whereas, for chronic pain, employing a step-wise approach from bottom-to-top.
+This updated WHO focused on the quality of life and was intended as a bidirectional approach, extending the strategy to treat acute pain as well.
+For acute pain, the strongest analgesic (for that intensity of pain) is the initial therapy and later toned down, whereas, for chronic pain, employing a step-wise approach from bottom to top.
 However, clinicians should also provide de-escalation in the case of chronic pain resolution.

 The design of the analgesic ladder was so that it could be easily used even by non-pain medicine experts.
 However, the continued referral of patients to pain specialists proves otherwise.
-The lack of proper knowledge of drugs, underdosing and wrong timing of drugs, fear of addiction in patients, and lack of public awareness are severe limitations that can come in the way of proper implementation of the strategy.
+The lack of proper knowledge of drugs, underdosing and wrong timing of drugs, fear of addiction in patients, and lack of public awareness are severe limitations that limit the proper implementation of the strategy.

 Another limitation concerns the placement of drugs.
 Placing NSAIDs at the bottom rung of the ladder could lead to a false belief that this represents the most secure treatment.
 In daily clinical practice, it often happens that patients take these drugs even for long periods.
 Also, long-term use of NSAIDs combined with opioids for the treatment of moderate pain (second step) can lead to much more serious side effects than those described for opioids.